GSA/idmanagement.gov/_pages/localdev.md

 This should download all of the required Gems and Nodjs packages needed by to run the site locally.

-## Running the site Locally
+## Running the site locally

 Once the `npm run local` command is complete, run the following command to launch IDManagement.gov locally on port `4000`.

 ```shell
 npm run start
 ```
-This should go through the build process, once complete, it will show the address used to connect locally.
+This should go through the build process, once complete, go to **https://localhost:4000** to connect to the site locally.
+Then open up the code for the site in your editor of choice to make changes.
+The site should live reload the page to show changes and updates.

 ## GitHub Codespaces